Dutch crime boss Willem Holleeder gets life in prison | DW | 04.07.2019

 He was found guilty of ordering five murders and one manslaughter between 2002 and 2006.
 One of them was the 2003 killing of his longtime associate Cor van Hout, who was at the time married to Holleeder's sister Sonja.

 The murder prompted Holleeder's two sisters, Sonja and Astrid, to cooperate with the authorities.
-They have provided the court with key evidence against Holleeder, including secret recordings where he is heard threatening to kill Sonja and her children.
+They have provided the court with key evidence against Holleeder, including secret recordings in which he is heard threatening to kill Sonja and her children.

 The crime boss is also accused of ordering the killing of his sisters from prison after they testified against him.
 The plot was foiled when another prisoner alerted the authorities.
 Both of the sisters are now in hiding.